adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

     This architecture reduces code duplication and maintains a generic base that can be used to export your pages to formats other than PDF (although this is currently the only format supported).

-    To sum things up, the `exporter` should always be registered first as it provides a common ground for other plugins to rely on.
+    To sum things up, the `exporter` plugin should always be registered first as it provides a common ground for other plugins to rely on.

+<div class="page-break"></div>

 ## Usage